jaju/lucene-clj/README.md

 * Stick to _core_ Lucene.
 No script/language specific dependencies part of the core language.
 Except, maybe, English.
 * Support for _suggestions_ - a feature of Lucene I found quite undocumented, as well as lacking good examples for.

-I honestly am thankful to the above library authors for their liberal licensing.
+I am sincerely thankful to the above library authors for their liberal licensing.
 I used them for inspiration and ideas.
 Bad implementation ideas are my own, of course.

 ## Usage

 _To be completed_.

-Some samples to look at in the tests.
+Note: There are some samples to look at in the tests as well.
+A sample data-set exists in [here](test-resources/data-sample.csv), which is used in the tests.

 _Given_
 ```clojure